A ROADMAP FOR INVENTORS

 At some point, you’ll need to decide if it’s in your best interest to have your product manufactured or licensed.
 If you go the manufacturing route, this doesn’t mean you’ll necessarily be making your product yourself (since the chances of you having the resources to do this are slim), it just means that you’ll be in charge of creating and selling your product while most likely paying a third party to manufacture it.
 If you go the licensing route, you’ll sell another company the rights to make, use and sell your products, conferring that right in exchange for a license fee and royalty payments.
 There are pros and cons to either approach so this is yet another area in which to conduct due-diligence.

 A significant challenge for inventors is figuring out how to make the public aware of their product.
-It doesn’t matter how great your idea is, how compelling your design, how solid your business plan and how stellar your market-ready product may be if nobody knows it exists.
+It doesn’t matter how great your idea is, how compelling your design, how solid your business plan, and how stellar your market-ready product may be if nobody knows it exists.
 Inventors can often make the mistake of being too focused on their product, mistakenly thinking that it will sell itself.

 Many inventors who are just starting up lack a large advertising budget to promote their finished product, but this doesn’t need to stand in the way of sparking prospective customer’s interest and whetting their appetites.
-Marketing is absolutely essential, and with the ascendency of social media as the advertising arena par excellence there’s no reason you can’t avail yourself of a low-barrier-to-entry, cost-effective, wide-reaching, successful social media marketing plan.
+Marketing is absolutely essential, and with the ascendency of social media as the advertising arena par excellence, there’s no reason you can’t avail yourself of a low-barrier-to-entry, cost-effective, wide-reaching, successful social media marketing plan.

 Don’t Go it Alone

-Going from ideation to prototyping to manufacture to advertising to actual market is a rewarding but challenging journey.
+Going from ideation to prototyping to manufacturing to advertising to the actual market is a rewarding but challenging journey.
 If you can partner with someone who has successfully taken this journey themselves you’ll be that much better for wear.
 At Pivot, we’ve successfully taken this journey over the last forty-plus years with hundreds of inventors just like yourself.
 Give us a call today.
 We’re good company for the road ahead.